-Increasing numbers of families from outside the United States (U.S.) have been coming to the Lurie Center for Autism, seeking lifelong care not available in their home countries.
-Over the past six years, families from 16 nations — including the U.K., Chile, China and Saudi Arabia — have brought their children to the Lurie Center.
+An increasing number of families from outside the United States have been coming to the Lurie Center, seeking lifelong care not available in their home countries.
+Families from 42 states and 17 nations — including the United Kingdom, Chile, China and Saudi Arabia — have sought care for their children at the Lurie Center.

-Children in the U.K.and many other countries are generally diagnosed with autism later – often not until they are 5 or 6 years of age, he says.
-By then they have missed out on critical early intervention therapy, which has been shown to improve social and communication skills and to maximize potential.
+Children in the U.K. and many other countries often remain undiagnosed until they are 5 or 6 years of age, he says.
+By then they have missed out on critical early intervention therapy, which has been shown to improve social and communication skills.

 “We are incredibly busy taking care of children and adults in New England and the U.S.,” Dr. McDougle adds.
 “But one of our goals has been to have an international reach.
 The need is overwhelming.”